Nidhiiiim/AI_ChatBot/README.md

 4) random: This module implements pseudo-random number generators for various distributions.
 It is used here to randomly select a response from a list of possible responses.
 5) json: JSON is a lightweight data interchange format inspired by JavaScript object literal syntax.
 This is used to handle the data (intents and responses) stored in JSON format.

+Ensure all below pointers are met to get started!:

+Dependencies and NLTK Setup: You've imported necessary libraries and ensured the 'punkt' tokenizer models are downloaded for NLTK.

+Stemmer Initialization: You initialize the Lancaster Stemmer for word normalization.

+AWS S3 Setup: You set up AWS S3 to fetch the intents.json file which contains data needed for training the bot.

+Data Loading and Preprocessing: You load the data from S3, tokenize and stem words, prepare the labels, and generate a bag of words model for each sentence.

+Model Training: You define a function to build and train a neural network model using Keras.
+The model architecture consists of dense layers with dropout for regularization and is trained with SGD optimizer.

+Model Saving: You have a function to save the trained model locally.

+Chatbot Interaction: Finally, you set up a simple loop to allow real-time chatting with the bot, processing the user's input using the trained model to generate responses.